skycoin/User-Manuals/Personalizing your Skywallet.md

 <Picture of the Skywallet showing the number matrix>

-In order to set the PIN, you have to use both the matrix as well as the Desktop Wallet window.
+To set the PIN, you have to use both the matrix as well as the Desktop Wallet window.

 **Each position of the number in the matrix corresponds to its position in the window shown by the Desktop Wallet.**